By John Moore, ProWrestling.net Staffer (@liljohnm)

 3. Lainey Reid and Fallon Henley (w/Jacy Jayne) vs. Kendal Grey and Wren Sinclair.
 Fatal Influence dumped Wren to ringside and put the boots to Grey.
 Grey rolled up Reid for a two count.
 Grey slipped away and gave Wren a blind tag.
 Wren and Grey hit Reid with the MCMG combo for a two count.
 Grey gave Reid a Bridged German for a two count.
 Grey worked on Reid with a Front Chancery.

 Wren tagged in and got a two count on Reid.
 Henley blind tagged in.
 Wren hit Reid with a Dragon Suplex.
 Jayne got in Wren’s face and called her a child.
-Henley hit Wren with a Tiger Feint Kick from the ringpost.[c]
+Henley hit Wren with a Tiger Feint Kick from the ring post.[c]

 Fatal Influence cut the ring in half on Wren.
 Leon Slater was shown vibing backstage via PIP.
 Grey caught the hot tag and cleaned house.
 Wren hit Reid with a Slingshot Stomp.
 Reid slammed Grey on the buckle and hit her with a Blockbuster.
 Henley hit Grey with a facebuster for a two count.
 Grey hit Henley with a Power Slam.
 Reid broke up the pin.
 Wren hit Reid with a body slam.
-Grey put Henely in a armbar.
+Grey put Henley in a armbar.

 Jayne got on the apron for the distraction.
 Grey dumped Jayne to ringside.
 Wren hit Reid and Jayne with a dive.
 Grey put Henley in a Juji Gatame.
 Henley tapped out.

-John’s Thoughts: A solid formula tag match and it looks like they are going to do a formula babyface chase for the title (which is why they rushed the title back on Jayne so Grey can be fastracked to her first real title program).
+John’s Thoughts: A solid formula tag match and it looks like they are going to do a formula babyface chase for the title (which is why they rushed the title back on Jayne so Grey can be fast tracked to her first real title program).
 Nothing wrong with going with the formula here as the formula works and Kendal Grey is getting over with the audience.

 Kelly Kincaid interviewed Thea Hail about her title win.
 Hail was her usual energetic self, talking a mile a minute about how excited she is to be the new champion.
 Jordynne Grace showed up, continuing to wear large glasses, to congratulate Hail.
 A sobbing Blake Monroe showed up to beg for her title back.
 Grace told Blake to cry somewhere else.
 Blake said she’ll get her rematch later and she told Thea to enjoy her new muscle muffin Jordynne.
 Blake left and Hail hugged Grace awkwardly…[c]